Learn about actual and potential costs

 Buyers should evaluate potential vendors based on their ability to meet the functional and technical requirements described in the RFP.

 Buyers should evaluate potential vendors based on their ability to provide a superior level of customer service.

 Buyers should evaluate potential vendors based on their ability to provide regular enhancements and upgrades.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the date when proposals are due and when they will announce the award.

 Buyers should include key benchmark dates, such as the dates they plan on performing demonstrations and webinars.

 Buyers should outline the terms of the contract and cancellation policy.

 How risky is the Videoconferencing Software supply chain?

 The risk of supply disruptions or price shocks stemming from input volatility is low due to general stability throughout the supply chain.
-Although videoconferencing software suppliers do rely on some upstream vendors, such as computer manufacturers and software publishers, that pose moderate risk to the supply chain, videoconferencing software suppliers...
+Videoconferencing software suppliers do rely on some upstream vendors, such as computer manufacturers and software publishers, that pose a moderate risk to the supply chain.
+Videoconferencing software suppliers,...
 Subscribe to learn more.